kambi-sportsbook-widgets/widget-build-tools/README.md

   Complete full clean build of the project.
 Copies basic configuration files (see this project `widget_config` folder) to the project

+  `gulp default-bundle`

+  Same as default but bundles the third party library file with the javascript files creating a "stand-alone" build.

   `gulp compile`

-  Compiles all sources into `/.compiledTemp/` folder, useful when developing
+  Compiles all sources into `src/transpiled/` folder, useful when developing

   `gulp watch`

-  Watches any changes in the `src` folder and calls the appropriate compillation task
+  Watches any changes in the `src` folder and calls the appropriate compilation task

   `gulp clean`